Apprenticed to Leeds, he made his debut in a European Cup tie in

 Jane says: Iworked for Chris a few years ago in Paddock in the

-had a decent conversation with about sport.
-He was a Wolves fan in
+ever had a decent conversation with about sport.
+He was a Wolves

-those days(I hope he still takes the pills for it) Nice bloke and nice
+fan in those days(I hope he still takes the pills for it) Nice

-at first hand Chris' genious talents on the pitch, especially his step
+witnessed at first hand Chris' genious talents on the pitch,

 |